datacraft-paris/workshop-pydantic/README.md

 - `enums.py`

 Each stage builds upon the previous one, adding complexity and new features.
 The `TODO.md` file at the root of the project contains the instructions for each stage.

+The `Structured Output` directory

+In this final stage, you will find a directory named `structured_output`.
+This directory contains a practical example demonstrating the advanced capabilities of Pydantic.
+It showcases how to generate and validate structured data, representing the culmination of techniques learned in previous stages.

+#### Key Components:

+- **Directory**: `structured_output`
+  - This directory includes files that illustrate the integration of Pydantic for structured data handling.

+- **Objective**: The goal of this stage is to provide a comprehensive example of how Pydantic can be utilized to ensure data integrity and structure, offering insights into the potential and versatility of Pydantic in real-world applications.

 Additionally, there is a `tests` directory containing test files for each stage to validate your implementation: